levos-snr/lewisodero-website/README.md

 ---
 ## 🚨 About this repo (please read!)

 The design of this website is inspired by various sources, but I assure you that every piece of code was written from scratch.
-Unlike other projects, this portfolio was built using unique technologies `like HTML`, `CSS`, `JavaScript`, and `jQuery`.
+Unlike other projects, this portfolio was built using unique technologies like `HTML`, `CSS`, and  `JavaScript`.
 While it may look similar to some designs, the code, functionality, and overall structure are completely original and reflect significant personal effort and innovation.

 ---
 ### Table of Contents